syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/290_Sumologic/README.md

 - The minimum required version of syslog-ng OSE is version 3.27.1.

-- Message format must be in RFC 5424-compliant form.
+- Message format must be in RFC-5424 compliant form.
 Messages over 64KB in length are truncated.

     For more information about the message format limitations, see the